CALL FOR PAPERS: Submit your manuscript today!

 Aims & Scope

-New Space is the only international peer-reviewed journal dedicated to the era of new space innovation, covering academic, industry, and government opportunities for collaboration and advances in commercial space exploration.
+New Space: The Journal of Space Entrepreneurship and Innovation is the only international peer-reviewed journal dedicated to the era of new space innovation, covering academic, industry, and government opportunities for collaboration and advances in commercial space exploration.
 Featuring world-class content that covers innovative and expanding applications at the intersection of space science, engineering, policy, and business, the Journal encourages the growth of rapidly expanding enterprises and products that will advance knowledge, benefit society and improve the way we live.
 New Space is the forum in which innovative applications of new space-based technologies and initiatives will be discovered, identified, discussed, and applied.

 New Space coverage includes: